PaulSolt/TestingTimeStarter/Testing Time Lesson.md

     }

+## Congrats!

+You've created your first unit test for testing time, and you've learned some of the thought process behind test driven development.

+It takes practice to learn how to test production code, but the more you practice, the easier it will be to see how to write testable code.

 ## Try It Again

 Try doing the exercise following the lesson without looking, just refer to the `TimePeriod` interface.

 If you need more practice with the Date APIs or Unit Tests, create a sample project to play.

+Practice writing the `TimeTraveler` class from scratch, and step through the code using a debugger to see how it works.

 ## Challenges